Non-carious cervical lesions: Epidemiology

 There is wide variation in the reported worldwide prevalence rates of NCCLs.
 According to the literature, the NCCL prevalence ranges from 9.1% to 93% in adults aged 16–75 years.
 The worldwide weighted average prevalence of NCCLs among adults is 46.7%.
 When geographical regions are compared, South America has the highest reported prevalence of NCCLs, whilst the United States has the lowest.
 Studies show a tendency for prevalence to increase with age.
 The older the population studied, the greater the percentage of lesions found, the greater the number of lesions per individual and the larger the lesions.
 Many studies also show a link between good oral hygiene and a higher frequency of NCCLs.
 People who brush twice daily have a statistically significant higher prevalence of NCCLs than those who brush less frequently.

 Diagnosis

 Due to the multi-factorial aetiology of NCCL, a comprehensive medical and dental history is imperative in ensuring an accurate clinical diagnosis.
-This includes obtaining information about the patient’s diet, social history, lifestyle and brushing habits.
+This includes obtaining information about the patient's diet, social history, lifestyle and brushing habits.

 A systematic review by Teixeira et al. reported that most diagnoses of NCCL are derived from a combination of visual and tactile clinical examinations under adequate illumination.
 This is depicted as a clinical loss of mineralized dental tissue at the cementoenamel junction (CEJ) in the buccal or lingual dental surfaces.
 There is also a consensus that visual dentine exposure is a reliable indicator of loss of tooth tissue.

-Tactile clinical examination involves running an exploratory probe laterally against the cervical surfaces of the tooth at the location of the suspected lesion.
-The lesion should feel smooth and non-cavitated.